jacobvarner/100-days-of-code/r1-log.md

 ### R1D72

 Today I finished the [file metadata microservice](https://varner-file-metadata.glitch.me) project that takes a file uploaded to the server and returns a JSON object with the file name and the file size.
 This project is the last project in my APIs and Microservices project from [freeCodeCamp](https://www.freecodecamp.org).

+### R1D73

+I took a slight break before completing my last freeCodeCamp certification to do a coding challenge for my Google interview process.
+The challenge had a simple string manipulation problem first that I solved pretty quickly.
+The next problem was an interesting algorithm problem that was really interesting and something I hadn't seen before.
+My solution passed all of the tests I came up with and the ones Google provided and I think my solution was fairly optimal.